How does Noam Chomsky always slaughter his opponents in debates?

 Maybe because I'm not a die hard fan of nonsense views on politics & false arguments.

-It's a well known fact in arguing --- if you aren't trying for real truth, & only aiming to "win" & make others look foolish, you can appear more effective.
-Truth & taking total views into account & aiming for solutions, can be a real obstacle in an argument.
+Angel put it well & it's a well known fact in arguing --- if you aren't trying for real truth, & only aiming to "win" & make others look foolish, you can appear more effective.
+Truth & taking total views into account & aiming for solutions, can be a real obstical in an argument.

 Pay close attention to dictators who were voted in originally... it's very much their style (this aim to win, ignore the truth).